-Even though ENC coverage is increasing rapidly, many vessels may, to some degree, have to operate a dual, or even triple, system with a voyage covered by various combinations of ENCs, paper and raster charts.
+Even though world-wide ENC coverage has almost been achieved, many vessels may, to some degree, have to operate a dual, or even triple, system with a voyage covered by various combinations of ENCs, paper and raster charts.
 The planning and validation of an intended voyage has therefore to consider issues such as which chart types are available for the various segments of that voyage.
 The format of the voyage plan is likely to differ from the traditional alphanumeric lists of waypoints used with paper charts and should include information on the usability of connected electronic navigational devices such as GPS and AIS and their actual alarm settings.